Players (Canadian) Formula Atlantic Series Race

 - Lola T360 [HU21] (Dave Walker): New to South African Robert Joubert to join his converted Lola T350 in a two-car Formula Atlantic team in the 1975 Canadian Players series.
 The T360 was driven by his teammate Dave Walker, and was brand new at Edmonton.
 Joubert did not appear at Trois-Rivières at the end of August, and the entry numbers used suggest Walker drove Joubert's T350.
 The subsequent history of the T360 HU21 is unknown, but it may have been David Westgate's car at Trois-Rivières in 1975, then that of Victor Larose in 1976.
 In 1983, Peter Dragffy (Montréal, Quebec) raced HU21 in two WCAR races.
 It was later bought from the Dragffys by John Arnold in 1989, and was inherited by his son Michael Arnold in 2015.

 - Brabham BT38B (Ron Rogers): New to Barry Fox (Edmonton, Alberta) and raced in the Canadian Formula B series.
 To Lorne Progosh (Ottawa, Ontario) for 1973, but crashed during practice at Edmonton when the throttle stuck open.
 The car was badly damaged and Progosh was unable to continue.
 He towed it back to Ottawa and sold it to Ron Rogers (Trenton, Ontario), who repaired it with his racing partner Vince Murray and fitted an ex-Craig Hill Ford twin cam.
 Rogers raced it in mainly club events in 1973 and 1974, and appeared in at least one Players event in 1975, only for the engine to break during practice.
 In 1975 or 1976, he sold it to Steve Van Vlaenderen (Winnipeg, Manitoba) and maintained it for him for a season or two.
 Van Vlaenderen advertised the car in February 1977.
 What must surely be the same car was advertised by Stew McNair (Winnipeg) in April 1980, then with a "tired Hart 416B" engine, and it is likely that this was the car raced by Martin Handforth (Kanata, Ontario) in Quebec events in 1981.
+The car then somehow found its way to Ron Hunter (Denver, CO) who fitted a Cosworth BDJ (a 1300cc engine used in C Sports Racing) and used the car for a record attempt at Bonneville before breaking the engine.
+After Hunter died in 1987, the car was bought from his stepson Rick Graham (Denver, CO) by Cameron MacArthur (Loveland, CO).
+He prepared it for historic racing, at first with a pushrod engine and then with a Cosworth BDD, racing it until around 1997 or 1998 when he recalls selling it "to a dentist from Summit County".
 Subsequent history unknown.

 - March 712M [71BM-2?]
 (Mauro Lanaro): New for Bill Gubelmann (Oyster Bay, NY) and used in British Formula Atlantic at the start of the season, winning at Oulton Park 21 March, and then in the SCCA Pro Formula B series.
 The car was often described as a 712M but it seems more likely that he used the same 712BM all season.
 Also raced with a BDA in the Formula A race at Lime Rock in Sep and in one round of the Canadian series.
 Sold via Joe Grimaldi's The Race Shop to Frank Del Vecchio (Trumbull, CT) and used in NEDiv FB and in a couple of rounds of the Pro series.
 Sold back via Joe Grimaldi at the end of 1972; Frank thinks it went to a Canadian, and it is very likely to have been the car driven by Ken Huband, Norm Joy and David Westgate in 1973 and 1974.
 Sold to Mauro Lanaro (Montréal, Quebec) to replace the 71BM he lost in a transporter fire in 1974.
 Fitted with a Cosworth BDA engine and raced as the LM Special until at least 1977.
 Whether it is the LM Special he raced from 1980 to 1983 is unclear.
 The car remained with Lanaro for many years and was eventually rebuilt to original 71BM specification about 1999.
 In late 2018, it was part of a package of cars bought from Lanaro by David Clubine (Brantford, ON), and was sold to a collector in Ontario.